argoproj/argo-cd/.github/pull_request_template.md

 * [ ] I have signed off all my commits as required by [DCO](https://github.com/argoproj/argoproj/tree/master/community#contributing-to-argo)
 * [ ] My build is green ([troubleshooting builds](https://argoproj.github.io/argo-cd/developer-guide/ci/)).

-**Note on DCO:**

-If the DCO action in the integration test fails, one or more of your commits are not signed off.
-Please click on the *Details* link next to the DCO action for instructions on how to resolve this.